 Apply to Present at an IOCDF Conference:

-All members of the OCD and related disorders community are welcome to submit a proposals to speak on a presentation, workshops, evening activity, and/or support groups at one of the many IOCDF Conferences, including the Annual OCD Conference held each July.
-The Conference provides an amazing opportunity to share your story in-person, with members of the OCD community.
+All members of the OCD and related disorders community are welcome to submit a proposal to speak on a presentation, workshops, evening activity, and/or support groups at one of the many IOCDF Conferences, including the Annual OCD Conference held each July.
+All Conferences provide an amazing opportunity to share your story with members of the OCD community.
 Whether you are a professional, or someone who wants to share their own personal stories of living with OCD, we invite you to submit your proposal to speak at the next Annual OCD Conference.
 Learn more about the IOCDF Conference Series.

-An advocate is someone who publicly supports a cause, or fights for something they believe in.
+An advocate is someone who publicly supports a cause or fights for something they believe in.
 In mental health — this often means fighting stigma by being willing to talk frankly about your experience with mental illness.
-As an OCDvocate we will encourage you to share your story both by issuing regular OCDvocate challenges that you may participate in, as well as by providing you with the tools and support to tell your story openly.
-For more information about our OCDvcoate program and to sign the OCDvocate pledge visit www.iocdf.org/get-involved/ocdvocate.
+As a Grassroots Advocate we will encourage you to share your story both by issuing regular Grassroots Advocate challenges that you may participate in, as well as by providing you with the tools and support to tell your story openly.
+Learn more about our Grassroots Advocate program and sign the Grassroots Advocate pledge.

 Participate in OCD Awareness Week:

 OCD Awareness Week is an international effort taking place during the second week in October each year to raise awareness and understanding about obsessive compulsive disorder and related disorders, with the goal of helping more people to get timely access to appropriate and effective treatment.
-During OCD Awareness Week there are a number of way to tell your story including creating a YouTube video, hosting a special event, and sharing on social media.
+During OCD Awareness Week there are a number of ways to tell your story including creating a YouTube video, hosting a special event, and sharing on social media.
 Learn more about OCD Awareness Week.